 If you’ve earned your clients' trust, they will follow you.
 Oftentimes clients don’t even remember the name of the firm their advisor works for because they just know they work with you (by name).
 A lot of big-name firms have come and gone over the years.
-Don't feel like you leaving a big brand will hurt retention.
-You might be surprised to find clients are relieved when you tell them you’re starting your own company, especially if you have client-focused intentions doing so.
+Don't feel like you are leaving a big brand that will hurt retention.
+You might be surprised to find clients are relieved when you tell them you’re starting your own company using RIA compliance software, especially if you have client-focused intentions in doing so.

 Client-first, fiduciary advice is valuable and still a long way from being the industry standard.
 You have a blue ocean of opportunity when you launch your own RIA.

 You’re their human advisor.
 Their relationship is with you, not the wirehouse/bank/insurance company/or broker-dealer.

 1. Be clear what the rules are and follow them.

 2. Hire the best tech and service providers.
 3. Double-check all your work/assumptions.

 4. Be 100% prepared 30 days before your launch date.

 5. Take a week vacation before you launch.

 Never underestimate preparation.
 When you launch your RIA compliance software, you want to make sure you’re free and clear so nothing comes back to haunt you down the road.
 Make sure you review all contracts, broker protocol, and separation agreements before doing anything.
 Once you clearly understand what you can and cannot do, you can plan accordingly.

 Start thinking through what you need to launch your RIA successfully, such as your custodian solution, performance management software, financial planning, etc. Having your tech stack in order will make the transition much smoother (here are 9 must-have tools to consider).